edrlab/thorium-reader-doc/content/en/th3/get_ebooks.md

 [Europeana](https://www.europeana.eu/) is a digital library funded by the European Union.
 It provides access to millions of books, music, artworks, and more from European museums, galleries, libraries, and archives.

-Open Library: An initiative of the Internet Archive, Open Library is a web page for every book ever published.
+[Open Library](https://openlibrary.org/): An initiative of the Internet Archive, Open Library is a web page for every book ever published.
 It has a vision to provide an open, editable library catalog.

+[Standard Ebooks](https://standardebooks.org/) is a volunteer-driven project that produces new editions of public domain ebooks that are lovingly formatted, open source, free of U.S. copyright restrictions, and free of cost.

 <p>Gallica proposes an
 <a href="http://gallica.bnf.fr/opds" target="_blank"> OPDS Catalogue (in French)</a>